-Check-ins with your direct reports is vital to monitoring and bolstering their performance.
+Check-ins with your direct reports are vital in monitoring and bolstering their performance.
 It doesn’t need to be a long and stressful process.
-You can think of it as a way to keep track of employees performance without it seeming like an actual performance review.
+You can think of it as a way to keep track of employees' performance without it seeming like an actual performance review.

 No matter what position you are in, you need to keep yourself up to date with the current industry trends.
-Every check in that is completed between employees and manages is an opportunity on both ends to learn, grow, and develop.
-Whether it be skills for the employee or managerial skills.
+Every check-in that is completed between employees and managers is an opportunity on both ends to learn, grow, and develop.
+Whether it's skills for the employee or managerial skills.

-Regular check-ins means greater communication, this prevents miscommunications between the employees and the employers.
-It allows individuals to compare notes, and for manager’s to make sure their direct reports understand exactly what they are supposed to be doing on the job.
+Regular check-ins mean greater communication, this prevents miscommunications between the employees and the employers.
+It allows individuals to compare notes, and for the manager’s to make sure their direct reports understand exactly what they are supposed to be doing on the job.

-By committing to regular check-ins, you are taking off some of the pressure of the end of year review.
+By committing to regular check-ins, you are taking off some of the pressure of the end-of-year review.
 It gives everyone involved the opportunity to nip performance issues in the bud when they arise since you can identify and solve potential problems as they arise.
 This can reduce the chances of months of potential mistakes and relieve some of the pressures of the annual performance review.